c0dingfun/Note-Collection/C#/C# - xUnit CheatSheet.md

 2. Integration Test - Taking dependencies into account.
 More expensive and more involved than Unit Test, less frequently done.
 3. End-to-End, or Functional UI, Test - Tests from the user's perspective, so the whole system is being tested.
 This is the ultimate tests normally done by testers/QA team.

-XUnit Setup - for Unit Tests
+xUnit Setup - for Unit Tests
 ----

 - Normally, we have the code to be tested in a library project.

-- To test the code, create a XUnit project and have following packages installed.
+- To test the code, create a xUnit project and have following packages installed.
   - xunit
   - xunit.runner.visualstudio

-- Note: Visual Studio already have an XUnit project template.
-Using it, those needed XUnit packages are included, so we don't need to manually add them.
+- Note: Visual Studio already have an xUnit project template.
+Using it, those needed xUnit packages are included, so we don't need to manually add them.

 Other Packages for Unit Test
 ----